 National Geographic Photographer Catherine Karnow is one of the foremost professional photographers of Vietnam over the past 25 years.
-2015 marked the 40th Anniversary of the end of the Vietnam war.
+This project underscored the 40th Anniversary of the end of the Vietnam war.
 Approaching that historic moment, she needed a new website and a digital exhibition of her Vietnam work with the aim of securing an exhibition in Vietnam to mark the occassion.
 Within days of circulating the digital exhibition she received several offers including an invitation to present at the prestigious Art Vietnam Gallery in Hanoi.

 Preview of upcoming site design.
 All website images shown by permission of Catherine Karnow